PanosGriziotis/Unibot/README.md

 Unibot is a demo version of a task-oriented dialogue system that helps Greek speaking college students with requests related to a course of their interest.
 It is designed to fulfill different requests based on the type of information a student desires to retrieve about a specific course of their semester.

-When talking to the bot, a database is automatically created and connected to the system’s actions consisting of information collected from the web.
+When talking to the bot, a database is automatically created and connected to the system’s actions, containing information gathered from the web.
 The selected source is the official website of the Department of Informatics and Telecommunication of the National Kapodistrian University of Athens (https://www.di.uoa.gr).
-The range of data for this example version was restricted to the undergraduate curriculum and the academic year of 2019-2020 schedule.
+For this demo version the data scope was limited to the undergraduate curriculum and the schedule for the 2019-2020 academic year.

-A detailed report of the project can be found [here]
+Please [click here](https://drive.google.com/file/d/16h3I6WvgVz6VmVbbYQcY44ZhkGqMFDl5/) to access a more detailed report on the project.

 ## Installation